 The building was transformed into one that hardly resembles the original.
 Animal and nature forms inspired the facade of Casa Batlló.
 For example, the skull shape of the balconies.

 The ondulating facade, as well as the colorful crowning, resembles a dragon, representing the story of Saint George, Patron Saint of Catalonia.

-Gaudí gave Casa Batllo the treatment he gave to all his works: an outstanding design full of imagination, making it one of the most visited monuments in the city.
-Without a doubt, is a true example of the Modernista movement.
+Gaudí gave Casa Batllo the treatment he gave to all his work s: an outstanding design full of imagination, making it one of the top places to visit in Barcelona and one of the most characteristic modernista buildings ever built.

 As beautiful as is the outside, you must schedule a visit to the interior to witness the most original and jaw-dropping architecture.